-All deployed meteorological sondes were compared against the current data of the ground based system before flight (i.e. typically in the early morning and late after-
+All deployed meteorological sondes were compared against the current data of the ground based system before flight (i.e. typically in the early morning and late afternoon).
+These parameters were: air temperature, relative humidity and barometric pressure.
+Tethersonde flight data were quality controlled by cross checking all parameters, measured independently by the three meteorological sondes, for consistency.
+The altitude of the sonde was recalculated after each flight (ascent and descent) by comparing the barometric